null-p01ntr/SpotiMini-Player/ReadMe.txt

 --First Time Setup--

-0- Make sure Spotify is running from at least one of your device
+0- Make sure Spotify is running from at least one of your devices
 0- Run SpotiMiniLogin
 0- Enter your Spotify username to terminal window
 0- If you dont know your username you can copy from https://www.spotify.com/tr/account/overview/